pignickyip/Calculator/README.md

 ## Getting Started

-Install NodeJS and the datbase you like.
+Install NodeJS and the database you like.
 Open Your Browser and Coffee :D

 ### Prerequisites